-DATE ISSUE ACTION AUTHORISATION

-17/03/22 Due to covid border restrictions and company provision of samples, delays to sampling occurred.
-Milestone 4 delivery date extended from October 2021 to April 2022 Bout 17/03/22 Due to covid border restrictions and company provision of samples, delays to sampling occurred.
-Milestone 5 delivery date extended from September 2022 to November 2022 Book 17/03/22 Due to covid border restrictions and company provision of samples, delays to sampling occurred.
+DATE ISSUE ACTION AUTHORISATION 17/03/22 Due to covid border restrictions and company provision of samples, delays to sampling occurred.
+Milestone 4 delivery date extended from October 2021 to April 2022 But 17/03/22 Due to covid border restrictions and company provision of samples, delays to sampling occurred.
+Milestone 5 delivery date extended from September 2022 to November 2022 Bart 17/03/22 Due to covid border restrictions and company provision of samples, delays to sampling occurred.
 Milestone 6 delivery date extended from February 2022 to June 2022.
-Month 17/03/22 Due to covid border restrictions and company provision of samples, delays to sampling occurred.
+Bart 17/03/22 Due to covid border restrictions and company provision of samples, delays to sampling occurred.
 Milestone 7 delivery date extended from May 2022 to September 2022.
-And the second s 17/03/22 Due to covid border restrictions and company provision of samples, delays to sampling occurred.
+But 17/03/22 Due to covid border restrictions and company provision of samples, delays to sampling occurred.
 Milestone 8 delivery date extended from August 2022 to October 2022.
-Bout
+Bart